n-kostadinov/n-kostadinov.github.io/_posts/2018-03-14-javaland-realtime-image-classification.md

 }
 ```

-The image is drawn into a HTML 5 Canvas and then sent to the backend given that the [STOMP](http://jmesnil.net/stomp-websocket/doc/) client is also started.
+The image is drawn into a HTML5 Canvas and then sent to the backend given that the [STOMP](http://jmesnil.net/stomp-websocket/doc/) client is also started.

 ```javascript
 function updateCanvasAndSendImage() {